 Before you read on, head over to our personal training courses page to find and get started on the perfect fitness course for you!
-We’ve even got more advanced qualifications, like the level 4 advanced sports nutrition, which will set you far apart from your competition.
+We’ve even got more advanced qualifications, like the sports nutrition course, which will set you far apart from your competition.

 Don’t forget to download your own OriGym course prospectus!

 Hot yoga is just that - yoga done in a heated environment!

 Typically, it means yoga performed in a studio or room heated to about 35֯ degrees.
 However, different styles and studios can be warmer or cooler than this.
 It all depends on your preferences, and the style of hot yoga you are trying!